 - Repeat 1-2 times a day.

-On its own, vinegar can be very drying so always moisturize immediately after your bath or after using the skin toner.
+On its own, vinegar can be very drying so always rinse well and moisturize immediately after your bath or after using the skin toner.

 It’s important to always dilute the ACV before applying it to the skin.
 It’s too strong to apply directly and might cause some stinging or burning if it’s not diluted enough.
 If you find that your skin reacts to the ACV, add more water.